arestivo/slides/markdown/git.md

 # Deleting Branches

-If you do not need a branch any longer, you can just delete it.
+If you do not need a branch any longer, you can just **delete** it.

-Deleting a branch leaves all commits alone and only deletes the pointer.
+Deleting a branch leaves all commits alone and only **deletes the pointer**.

 ```bash
 $ git branch -d testing